aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: -T, --torrent-file=<TORRENT_FILE>

-  The path to the .torrent file.
-You are not required to use this option because you can specify .torrent files without :option:`--torrent-file <-T>`.
+  The path to the ".torrent" file.
+You are not required to use this option because you can specify ".torrent" files without :option:`--torrent-file <-T>`.

 Metalink Specific Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~